Sahibjeetpalsingh/Weather-Classification/README.md

   </a>
 </p>

+Move a slider.
+The scores update instantly.
+The recommendation appears with its full reasoning — not just a label, but every condition that mattered and every point it contributed.
+That transparency is not a design flourish.
+It is the whole point.

 ---

-## Screenshots
+## What It Looks Like

 | Sliders & Presets | Score Breakdown | R Analysis Dashboard |
 |:---:|:---:|:---:|
 | ![](docs/images/1.png) | ![](docs/images/2.png) | ![](docs/images/3.png) |

+Eight built-in climate presets let you jump straight to a Desert, Monsoon, Mountain, or Coastal profile.
+The score breakdown panel shows the full tally — not just the winner, but why every other option lost.

 ---

 ## How It Works

-Five climate inputs enter the scoring engine.
-Each energy type is evaluated independently against physics-grounded thresholds.
-The highest scorer wins — and the margin determines confidence.
+The engine takes five inputs — the five climate signals that most directly determine whether solar panels, wind turbines, or hydro infrastructure will produce usable energy in a given place.
+It scores Solar, Wind, and Hydro independently against explicit thresholds.
+The highest scorer wins.
+The gap between first and second determines how confident the recommendation really is.

 ```mermaid
 flowchart LR